Distribution Transformers: Fast Approximate Bayesian Inference With On-The-Fly Prior Adaptation: Empirical Studies

+The primary advantage of our approach over other prior-flexible amortised inference methods is \textit{conjugacy}: modelling both the prior and posterior as a multivariate GMM.
+This property unlocks DT's unique capability to be applied in \textit{sequential}, Bayesian filtering-like inference settings, where a previous step's posterior is propagated to the next step's prior.
+One may reasonably ask why the previously discussed methods should not be used here by sequentially appending observations as they arrive; obvious difficulties in incorporating knowledge of the system dynamics aside, this approach will cause inference time to scale at least linearly with sequence length $T$ (if not $\mathcal{O}(T^2)$, as is the case when they are implemented with a vanilla transformer), while by enabling the Bayesian filtering inference paradigm our method achieves inference time constant-in-$T$.

-The industry standard for real-time sequential inference (or Bayesian filtering), and therefore sensor fusion, is the Extended Kalman Filter (EKF).
-The EKF linearizes system dynamics and observation models, and approximates all sources of uncertainty as Gaussian.
+For baselines in this setting, we turn to standard algorithms for real-time sequential inference: the Extended Kalman Filter (EKF) and Particle Filter (PF) \cite{simon2006optimal, doucet2001sequential}.
+The EKF linearises system dynamics and observation models, and approximates all sources of uncertainty as additive Gaussian.
 However, these assumptions are rarely reflected in reality.
-We tackle a sensor fusion problem consisting of 2-dimensional linear dynamics, modelled as a 4-dimensional state space, with indirect measurements of displacement provided by two independent, non-linear, non-Gaussian, sensors.
+The PF, otherwise known as Sequential Monte Carlo, propagates a cloud of particles representing the distribution over latents and uses some variant of weighted resampling to condition on observations.
+While asymptotically exact, PFs are computationally intensive and suffer heavily from the curse of dimensionality.
 Our approach is well-suited to this problem setting, as time spent training is almost irrelevant, and fast, conjugate inference with variable priors is the priority.

-We also validate against a particle filter, which handles these non-ideal conditions well at the expense of computation time.
+We evaluate DTs on two real-world problem settings: firstly, a sensor fusion problem consisting of 2-dimensional linear dynamics, modelled as a 4-dimensional state space, with indirect measurements of displacement provided by two independent, non-linear, non-Gaussian, sensors.
+Secondly, a 10-dimensional factor-structure stochastic volatility model, with factor log-volatilities modelled by independent Ornstein-Uhlenbeck processes, and 30 observations per timestep of known, but random, factor loadings corrupted by idiosyncratic variance.
+The latter of these is extremely challenging, requiring a large number of particles for the PF to converge, and downright prohibiting use of the EKF as the likelihood's mean is independent of the latents.